Blind238/SwipeTable/src/pages/reports/internship-report.md

 # 7. Code Structure

+## 7.1.
+JavaScript
+The main script is contained in different files which are concatenated when built.
+I would then use Browserify to bundle the main script and any dependencies into one file.

+The main script was roughly divided based on parts of the program.

+* intro - Lists dependencies and has the opening part of the program, declaring the variables it can accept.
+* vars - Has the internal variables and sets some defaults based on parameters.
+* init - Initializes the program, executing tests for row heights and making the first request.
+* test - Contains the tests for the viewport height and row heights.
+* create - Contains the functions for creating the header, controls and scrollbars.
+* request - Contains the functions for request a table and passing the data on to other parts of the program.
+* tables - Contains the functions for creating tables based on data passed to it.
+* swipe - Contains the parts relevant to swipe navigation.
+* navigate - Contains functions for navigating to a specific page, called when swiping to another page and pressing buttons.
+* update - Updates all UI elements on user interaction.
+* outro - Contains the call to Init() and  closes the main script portion.

+## 7.2.
+CSS
+The CSS is written in SASS.
+There are 2 files that are compiled into 1 file.
+Most of the CSS is in the 'style.scss' file, containing behavior and styling for UI elements.
+The second file is '_responsive-tables.scss' and has parts for positioning tables.
+All of the CSS is namespaced where possible, using 'st-*' for elements.

 # 8. License
 Lunatech gave me a lot of freedom to choose which open source license I wanted to use.
 After looking at the GPL, Creative Commons, Apache and some other licenses, I settled on using the MIT license.
 I just wanted people to use it and not be restrictive in expanding it.